Scale and Conformal Invariance on (A)dS: Conclusions

 {Finally, we saw that electromagnetism and linearized gravity in $D>4$ cannot generally be embedded into a larger non-unitary conformal theory in the way that it was done in \cite{El-Showk:2011xbs,Farnsworth:2021zgj} for flat space.}

 There is a natural conjecture that extends these results to arbitrary spin.
 For every $s\geq 1$, there is a two derivative conformal Lagrangian for a traceless field $\tilde h_{\mu_1\cdots \mu_s}$, namely the $\kappa=1$ spin $s$ ``special'' conformal field in the classification of \cite{Metsaev:2016oic}.
 Its (A)dS$_D$ extension should factorize into spins $s'=s,s-1,\ldots,0$ with masses \be m^2_{(s')}= \ee These are the masses that correspond to the dual CFT dimensions $\delta_\pm={d\pm 1\over 2}$ through the (A)dS/CFT mass formula \be \delta_\pm = \ee where $d \equiv D-1$.
 The relative signs in front of the kinetic terms in the factorized Lagrangian should alternate on dS and be the same on AdS.
 Conformal symmetry should act linearly but mix all the fields into each other.
 For $D=4$, the original conformal field acquires a PM-like gauge symmetry $\delta \tilde h_{\mu_1\cdots \mu_s}= \nabla _{(\mu_1}\cdots \nabla_{\mu_s)_T}\Omega$ with a scalar gauge parameter $\Omega$ (for $s\geq 2$ these are the $\kappa=1$ case of ``type II partial-short'' in \cite{Metsaev:2016oic}, and for $s=1$ it is called ``short'').
 This gauge symmetry should act to remove the scalar longitudinal modes from all the component fields: indeed when $D=4$ the component fields $s'\geq 1$ all take the mass values of the maximal depth PM field (i.e. the one with a scalar gauge parameter), and the scalar mode $s'=0$ should be absent.
 We can see that this multiplet satisfies the condition of \cite{Barnich:2015tma} for a gauge theory to be conformal: the reducibility parameter for a spin $s'$ maximal depth PM field forms a rank $s'-1$ traceless symmetric tensor of the isometry algebra $\frak{so}(1,4)$.
 Taken together, the reducibility parameters for all the $s'=s,s-1,\ldots,1$ combine into a rank $s-1$ symmetric traceless tensor of the conformal algebra $\frak{so}(2,4)$.
+All of this should be reflected in the correlators, in a manner analogous to what we have worked out here for spins $\leq 2$.

 \paragraph{Acknowledgments:} We would like to thank Nicolas Boulanger, Sylvain Thom\'ee and Matt Walters for helpful conversations and comments.
 The work of KF is supported by the Swiss National Science Foundation under grant no. 200021-205016.
 KH acknowledges support from DOE grant DE-SC0009946.